simply-jos/mice/README.md

 ![Screenshot](http://i.imgur.com/apNt4Zc.png)

+### Dependencies

+* JSPP to handle JS preprocessing. (https://code.google.com/p/jspp/)
+* JQuery is used to interpolate some values for animation. (http://jquery.com/)
+* Victor.js is used for basic vector math. (http://victorjs.org/)

 ### Where can I play it?

 Nowhere.
 I haven't yet open-sourced the server and I can't host it myself right now. :~(